harrdev/Telluride-Master/README.md

         2. Collision detection
             * Create conditionals for when player touches a tree or other object, ending the player round and storing the score in the player variable.
 Round stops, pauses animation and button appears for next round to click to start.
         3. Logic - Crashes, score tracking, timer
-            * Conditional for when player touches trees (above collision detection), use setInterval for timer/score.
+            * Conditional for when player touches trees (above collision detection), use setInterval or gameFrame variable for timer/score.
         4. Basic sprites
             * Start with blocks, create size in png editor for trees and player.
 Figure out pixel size to store as their dimension.
         5. Winner announcement
             * Screen displays message once player round is over announcing the winner and the scores.

 ## Stretch Goals
-    1. Advanced sprites  -- Done
+    1. Advanced sprites
-    2. Smoother animation  -- Done
+    2. Smoother animation
-    3. Sound / Music  -- Done
+    3. Sound / Music
     4. Speed boost "powerups"  -- Changed vision from speed to style points bonus
     5. Abominal Snowman